 Act: Planning our behaviors to match our goals

 Be: Opening to our present experience just as it is

 I started my clinical training in The George Washington University’s community counseling program where I learned the fundamentals of human development, the therapeutic relationship, and how people make positive changes.
 While at GW I had the opportunity to work with individuals in a partial hospitalization program who were dealing with major mental illnesses and addiction, as well as with adolescents, college students, and adults in GW’s outpatient counseling clinic.

-After the first year in my master’s program I knew I wanted more specialized training in cognitive-behavioral therapy, which I had learned was the best-tested treatment for the conditions I wanted to treat.
+After the first year in my master’s program I knew I decided to pursue more specialized training in cognitive behavioral therapy, which I had learned was the best-tested approach for the conditions I wanted to treat.
 I also got excited about understanding the role of the brain in depression and anxiety.
-I decided to continue my education in the doctoral program in psychology at the University of Pennsylvania, which is strong both in brain research and in evidence-based psychological treatments.
+I continued my education in the doctoral program in psychology at the University of Pennsylvania, which is strong both in brain research and in evidence-based psychological treatments.

-I considered going into full-time practice after my internship, but decided I wanted to pursue an academic track instead.
+I considered going into full-time practice after my internship, but decided to pursue an academic track instead.
 I felt grateful for the evidence-based treatments I had learned about and was using, and wanted to contribute to their further development.
-I secured an Assistant Professor position at Dr. Edna Foa’s Center for the Treatment and Study of Anxiety (CTSA) in the Psychiatry Department at the University of Pennsylvania.
+I worked as an Assistant Professor at Dr. Edna Foa’s Center for the Treatment and Study of Anxiety (CTSA) in the Psychiatry Department at the University of Pennsylvania.
 Dr. Foa is a pioneer in the field of OCD and PTSD treatment, and I learned an extraordinary amount in my time at the center.

 After I left my full-time position at Penn I pursued advanced training in CBT for insomnia (CBT-I) since so many of the people I was treating had sleep problems.
-Since summer 2012 I have been in independent private practice, delivering treatment in suburban Philadelphia and by video conference.
+Since summer 2012 I have been in independent private practice, delivering treatment in suburban Philadelphia (currently by video conference only).